BusisiwePieterson/MySQL-client-server-architecture/README.md

 ![images](images/Screenshot_1.png)

 2. MySQL server uses port 3306, so open it by creating a new entry in 'inbound rules' in `mysql server` Security Groups.
-Allow acess to only the local IP address of the `mysql client`
+Allow access to only the local IP address of the `mysql client`

 ![images](images/Screenshot_2.png)